-Medicare does cover most of the costs of cataract surgery, but you should expect there to be an additional out-of-pocket fee for the Light Adjustable Lens.
+Medicare covers most of the costs of cataract surgery.
+However, you should expect there to be an additional out-of-pocket fee for the Light Adjustable Lens.
 Medicare will cover the surgeon fee, facility fee, and anesthesia fee, but the LAL itself requires an out-of-pocket fee.

 Overall Review: Are Light Adjustable Lenses the Best Implants for Your Eyes?

 The Light Adjustable Lens is a revolutionary technology that will improve the vision of countless patients.
-It is a great option, and may be the best option for many patients.
+It is a great option and may be the best option for many patients.
 However, there is no one-size-fits-all lens that is best for everyone.
-The choice of the best lens implant for you should be made in consultation with an experienced surgeon who knows your medical and ocular history, has examined your eyes, and knows your lifestyle and vision goals.
+Consult with an experienced surgeon to select the best lens implant for your eyes.

-Modern cataract surgery allows patients to live a life free from glasses, and the Light Adjustable Lens is a great tool in surgeons’ toolbox to help patients achieve the best vision possible.
+Modern cataract surgery allows patients to live a life free from glasses.
+The Light Adjustable Lens is a great tool in surgeons’ toolboxes to help patients achieve the best vision possible.

 How Do You Find a Surgeon Who Uses the Light Adjustable Lens?

-The full list of surgeons who offer the Light Adjustable Lens technology is listed on the RxSight website.
-You can browse their Directory of surgeons by going to the RxSight website and clicking on their “Find a Physician” link at the top of the website, or clicking here.
+Find the full list of surgeons who offer the Light Adjustable Lens technology on the RxSight website.
+You can browse their Directory of surgeons by going to the RxSight website and clicking on the “Find a Physician” link at the top of the website, or clicking here.

 1.)
 FDA Summary of Safety and Effectiveness for the Light Adjustable Lens Implant.
 Available: https://www.rxsight.com/media/eudfopbz/rxsight_ssed.pdf